pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 - During the Extraction phase of a mission or the PE countdown until the Drop Pod lands, x1.66 or x2 more bugs spawn respectively.
 - During the time in-between the Fuel Cells and the Drop Pod opening on a Salvage mission, there will initially be a pause in bug spawns with the amount of bugs spawning greatly increasing as the Drop Pod gets closer to opening.
 - Whenever an Egg is pulled, if it does not trigger a swarm, the wave it summons spawns x4 the bugs.
-- Wave timers are loosely based off of Hazard 7 with low chances for a swarm or wave to spawn instantly.
+- Wave timers are loosely based off of Hazard 7.
 - A "fat" wave of bugs can occasionally spawn.
 This is a wave that is twice the size of a typical wave.
 - Enemy diversity is higher and more variable; this means you can get multiple types of enemies all spawning at once with the amount being variable.
 You could get a superdiverse wave or a wave of only one or two enemy types.
 - Most caves will have at least one of every Stationary type if possible.